GazarianGorik/ReaperVoiceController/README.md

 5) Restart RVC.

 After following these steps, if the connection is still not established, please report it as a bug.

+# VI - Troubleshoot commands issues
+If nothing happens :
+1) Make sure that the app hear you (input level bar)
+2)